 ↪ How to create more 'news' to grab attention from festival promoters

-If you want something different for your project in 2018, you probably need to do something different.
+If you want something different for your project next year, you probably need to do something different.

 I'm confident that following the suggestions in this course will help you to make progress in your career (hence the 30 day money back guarantee) but can make no guarantee that you will see results, just from passing through the lessons and trying the strategies.

 Music is very much down to personal taste so it's ultimately your responsibility to firstly be making music that excites and interests the right promoters and then putting in consistent effort on the 'business' side to really find success.
 Booking gigs is not quick or easy, but you can do it with the right effort and the right plan!

 Hi, I'm Matt Fripp.

 I started working as a booking agent & manager for jazz musicians around 10 years ago and have booked almost 2000 gigs to date.